the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 - Artificial oases are now available at Land Remediation and can be built on Desert Swamps (gaining an additional +1 Food, +3 Water if built on those tiles).
 However, the Water they award enemy factions for pillaging them is doubled.
 - Barbarian camps award ruins bonuses.
 This one is what gives the mod its name.
 - City centers will now always have a minimum of +2 Production regardless of what terrain/resources they're built on.
+- Food sources and Great Improvements (excluding the Artificial oasis) no longer gain extra Food (or reduce/eliminate a tile's Water yields) from being built atop fresh water tiles.
-- Grasslands is severely nerfed to curtail its absurd adjacency bonuses; it only gains yields once with the appropriate tile adjacency instead of stacking, and no longer increases Happiness at all.
-However, it no longer drains Water from fresh water tiles, and gains +1 Food at Atmosphere Remediation.
+- Grasslands are severely nerfed to curtail their absurd adjacency bonuses; they now only gain +1 Culture from having any adjacent Nature preserves, or +1 Production from having any adjacent Terrace farms.
 - Moisture traps gain +1 Water at Atmosphere Remediation.
 - Solar collectors take less time to build (10 turns on Standard speed) and gain +1 Production at Atmosphere Remediation.
 - Terrace farms buffed to add +2 base Food with another +1 from having at least 1 adjacent Grasslands.
 - Tree plantations can now be built on Hills and Swamps with the appropriate techs.
-Desert and Permafrost is still off-limits.
+Desert and Permafrost tiles are still off-limits.
+Their second +1 Food/Production gain is unlocked one tech earlier, at Atmosphere Remediation.
+- Water pumps buffed by +2 Water (4 base instead of 3, +2 instead of +1 at Decontamination).
 - Wind farms gain +1 Production at Plastics and another +1 at Atmosphere Remediation; if built on water they gain another +1 at Ocean Remediation.
 - Most of the Great Improvements have been buffed:
 	- Academies now gain +3 Science instead of +2 from the relevant techs.
-	- Manufactories now start at +4 Production and scale to +12 from tech progression, along with +2 Food/Science.
+	- Manufactories now start at +4 Production and scale to an absurd +12 from tech progression, along with +2 Food/Science.
 	- Outposts gain an additional +4 Production with Combined Arms.
 	- Prison farms gain an additional +4 Production with Social Engineering.
 	- Seminaries now start at +4 Faith, increasing to +6 with Education, but no longer provide any Culture on their own.
-	- Settlements now gain an additional +2 Water/Science from tech progression.
+	- Settlements have been separated into two GIs.
+The original Settlement now belongs to Great Administrators, starts at +4 Culture and gains and additional +2 at Civil Service and Social Engineering.
+Great Merchants instead create Supply Complexes which start at +4 Water and gain an additional +2 at Currency and Incentivization.
+Both of them lose the Food/Science adjacency bonuses.